marota/ExpertOp4Grid/docs/GETTING_STARTED.rst

                             Integer representing the timestep number at
                             which we want to run alphadeesp simulation --fileconfig | -f string
                             Path to .ini file that provides detailed configuration of the module.
-If None, a default config.ini is provided in package
+If none is provided, a default config.ini is provided in package

 In any case, an end result dataframe is written in root folder.